The world’s biggest brands trust Shopify Plus with their business.

-A large part of Shopify Plus’ advantage lies in Shopify Pay, a mobile-optimized checkout process that relies on two-factor authentication to let existing customers checkout on a single screen across half a million stores:
+A large part of Shopify Plus’ unfair advantage is Shop Pay, a mobile-optimized one-tap checkout.
+This accelerated checkout uses two-factor authentication to let existing customers check out on a single screen across half a million stores:

-One other differentiator is the mobile application that positions merchants to monitor and manage storefronts from their smartphones.
-The app offers merchants the visibility necessary to operate their businesses while traveling or whenever they might be separated from the computer from which they normally access their store’s dashboard.
+Another differentiator is the Shopify mobile admin app that lets merchants monitor and manage storefronts from their smartphones.
+This app lets merchants operate their business while traveling or away from their computer or tablet.

 Shopify Plus, on the other hand, is solidifying its leadership role in security by detailing how the new regulation, which harmonizes privacy and data protection laws within the European Economic Area, might impact merchants.
 Shopify Plus is also assuring merchants it will be compliant when the new regulation takes effect and offers merchants resources they need to prepare.

-The trust Shopify Plus has built with merchants is rivaled only by the trust the platform helps merchants build with their customers.
+The trust Shopify Plus has built with merchants is equal to the trust we help merchants build with their customers.

 Customers must feel safe and secure when transacting with your brand.
 For this reason, security is fundamental to ecommerce.
 PCI Compliance is the industry’s way of verifying security standards for organizations that handle any online payments.
-PCI Compliance goes well beyond the software itself; it creates dependencies on how the software is managed, deployed, and hosted.
+PCI Compliance goes well beyond the software itself, creating dependencies on how the software is managed, deployed, and hosted.

 Though there have been complaints that BigCommerce modifies some merchant stores to be PCI compliant, the platform assures customers it is Level 1 PCI DSS compliant.
-With Shopify Plus, your site and all its data—not just checkout or transactional information —is hosted and protected in full compliance with Level 1 PCI DSS.
+With Shopify Plus, your site and all its data—not just checkout or transaction data—is hosted and protected in full compliance with Level 1 PCI DSS.
 This process includes:

 - Maintaining a secure network